aeu/legible-algorithms/leetcode/max-area-of-island/README.md

-# 695 - Max Area of Island.
+# Leetcode No.695 - Max Area of Island.

-Source : leetcode.

 You are given an m x n binary matrix grid.
 An island is a group of 1's (representing land) connected 4-directionally (horizontal or vertical.)
 You may assume all four edges of the grid are surrounded by water.